wehostvoip/fsteams/README.md

 divert(0)dnl
 ```

-### 7 - Create the pipes using inside the config directory.
+### 7 - Create the pipes in the configuration.
+PIPE is our metaphor for a SIP peer to peer connection between two entities.

 ```
 ./install_pipe.sh <pipe_name>